Martín Vizcarra: Approval ratings of Vizcarra's removal from office

 In November 2020, the month of Vizcarra's second impeachment and removal from office, a poll by Ipsos polling firm showed that 88% percent of Peruvians disapproved of Vizcarra's removal, while only 11% approved.
 The October 2020 Ipsos poll stated that 54% of Peruvians approved of Vizcarra while 41% disapproved.
 By contrast, the Congress of Peru had a 60% disapproval rating in October 2020, and when President of Congress Manuel Merino assumed the office of President of Peru after Vizcarra's ousting by Congress, 94% of Peruvians disapproved of Merino's presidency.

 Public image

-Following Peru's 2020 legislative elections that replaced an unpopular congress, The Economist wrote "By championing the fight against corruption, Mr Vizcarra has achieved the rare feat for a Peruvian president of remaining popular".
-Americas Quarterly penned that Vizcarra had "overwhelming public support", but without a political party or allies in congress, his anti-corruption initiatives faced resistance.
+Following Peru's 2020 legislative elections that replaced an unpopular Congress, The Economist wrote "By championing the fight against corruption, Mr Vizcarra has achieved the rare feat for a Peruvian president of remaining popular".
+More than 80% of Peruvians supported Vizcarra's move to dissolve Congress and call for new elections.
+Americas Quarterly penned that Vizcarra had "overwhelming public support", but without a political party or allies in Congress, his anti-corruption initiatives faced resistance.
+At the time that Vizcarra was removed from office, more than 50% of Peruvians approved of his performance as president and 75% to 88% of Peruvians thought that he should not have been removed from office.

 Political ideology

 Vizcarra is described as a centrist and he has attributed his political beliefs as stemming from his father, with Vizcarra saying that his guidance made him concerned about social issues.
 He values his ability to "know how to listen" and to "go step by step", with his supporters often describing him as a bridge builder who is able to mediate complicated situations.
-Left-wing parties applauded Vizcarra's anti-corruption efforts, his dissolution of congress and his attempts to move forward with general elections.
+Left-wing parties applauded Vizcarra's anti-corruption efforts, his dissolution of Congress and his attempts to move forward with general elections.